FDJ-Dash/portafolio/README.md

-# portafolio con Django
+# Memento of part of my past
 ### FDJ
-This is not the real thing.
 This was made using static HTML in order to work with github pages.

-I'm currently working on a real proyect on Django with Python 3.5+.
+I'm currently working on a real proyect on Django with Python 3.5+. (*) (*) Year 2025 update.
+The correct tense now is "I was working..".